-The Farquhar Center for Undergraduate Studies offers courses and programs of study that cross and merge traditional disciplinary boundaries.
-Rather than study in one discipline or area of focus, these programs enable students to focus on applied practice studies that often draw from two or more departments.
+The Farquhar College of Arts and Sciences offers courses and programs of study that cross and merge traditional disciplinary boundaries.
+Rather than study in one discipline or area of focus, these programs enable students to focus on applied practice studies that often draw from two or more divisions.